opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 Segment replication can be applied in a variety of scenarios, including:

-- Users who have high write loads but do not have high search requirements and are comfortable with longer refresh times.
+- High write loads without high search requirements and with longer refresh times.
-- Users with very high loads who want to add new nodes, as you do not need to index all nodes when adding a new node to the cluster.
+- When experiencing very high loads, you want to add new nodes but don't want to index all data immediately.
 - OpenSearch cluster deployments with low replica counts, such as those used for log analytics.

 ## Segment replication configuration